How to remove ThiefBot malware from the Android operating system?

 Scroll down until you find "Firefox" application, select it and tap "Storage" option.

 Tap "CLEAR DATA" and confirm the action by taping "DELETE".
-Note that resetting the browser will eliminate all data stored within.
-This means that all saved logins/passwords, browsing history, non-default settings and other data will be deleted.
-You will also have to re-login into all websites as well.
+Note that resetting the browser will eliminate all data stored within it.
+I.e., all saved logins/passwords, browsing history, non-default settings and other data will be deleted.
+You will also have to re-login into all websites.

 Uninstall potentially unwanted and/or malicious applications: